Roger Glover: Notable collaborations and performances

 In an interview for the Come Hell or High Water concert-documentary, he described how he was once forced to perform lead vocals for an entire Deep Purple concert in the 1970s due to Ian Gillan's illness.
 In 2021, he performed co-lead vocals on one track (The Battle of New Orleans) on the Turning to Crime album, the first time he has performed vocals of any kind on a Deep Purple record.

 In 2001 Glover was among a host of bass players who contributed to Gov't Mule's double album The Deep End, recorded as a tribute to the late Allen Woody, Mule's original bassist.
 Glover played on Deep Purple's "Maybe I'm a Leo", which was one of Woody's favourite songs.
 On 3 May 2003, in New Orleans, Glover also took part in a special concert performed by Gov't Mule featuring appearances from all bass players who had contributed to The Deep End album.

 Roger Glover performing in London for the Sunflower Jam, 2007.

 On 7 October 2007 Glover joined his former bandmate Jon Lord to perform Concerto for Group and Orchestra at the Royal & Derngate in Northampton.
 The concert also featured the Royal Philharmonic Orchestra conducted by Paul Mann.

 In 2008 Glover played bass on a charity single called "Lucy's Song", written and produced by David Domminney of Rogue Studios in London and available at iTunes.
 Income from the sale went to The Linda McCartney Cancer Centre (specifically to promote their Field of Women event which took place at Liverpool Cricket Club on 6 July 2008).

 On 21 March 2012 Ian Paice was playing a gig with the Deep Purple tribute band Purpendicular in Pratteln, Switzerland.
 The band received a surprise reinforcement as Roger Glover "happened to be in the neighbourhood" and joined them on stage.

 Personal life

 Glover has been married twice and has three daughters.
 The eldest, musician Gillian Glover (born 1976), is from his first marriage.
 He currently lives in Switzerland with his partner and their two daughters.

-In 2004 ITV Wales aired a TV special about Glover, entitled Roger Glover – Made in Wales (produced by Craig Hooper) which featured interviews from fellow musicians Ian Gillan and Ian Paice, as well as Glover's mother, Brenda, and his then-wife.